This talk was held on Thursday, March 01, 2018 at 6:00pm

-On March 1, 2018 at 6pm, Indeed will host a series of talks about leadership and management in the tech industry.
-Presenters include Indeed leadership from engineering, product and product science — all of whom will speak about their experiences and provide insights into our engineering organization.
+On March 1, 2018, Indeed hosted a series of talks about leadership and management in the tech industry.
+Presenters included Indeed leadership from engineering, product and product science — all of whom spoke about their experiences and provided insights into our engineering organization.
 Read more in this post about our topics and featured speakers.

 Location: Indeed, 201 West 5th Street, Austin, TX 78701